readml/bikeshare/kickoff.md

 * Take ownership of your project and have fun with it. :)
 * At the end: Everyone shares the cool stuff they did! :D celebrate it
 * Keep tabs / check-in on groups.
 Every week: sign up on the board to discuss/get help?

+###About the next couple of weeks
+* LEARNSHARE on Nov 11!
+We'll come together to celebrate all the cool data sciencey/ML things.
+Make icals!
+* Otherwise, DoML time should be open project time!
+* We'll be around - you can sign up to discuss/ask questions.
+* Any language/OS. you get to pick!
+* (for navigators) Less is more!
+We shouldn't throw too much information or implementation suggestions at them.
+Let them explore on their own and become motivated to gain EXP and level up. :)